UnsubCentral

 Understanding the CAN-SPAM Act

 The CAN-SPAM Act of 2003 sets forth several requirements for commercial email communications.
+The law applies to any electronic mail message that contains commercial content, including those whose primary purpose is a commercial advertisement promoting products or services.
 Key provisions include:

 Violations of these provisions again can result in fines of up to $50,000 per email, making compliance a critical aspect of email marketing.